Marty Pask

 Martin "Marty" Pask (born 2 January 1985) is a former Australian rules footballer in the Australian Football League for the Brisbane Lions.
 After his AFL career finished he played in the Victorian Football League with the Werribee Tigers.

 Pask also played representative football; four times representing Queensland, twice representing Victoria (1 VAFA & 1 VFL) and once with the Allies state of origin side.

 Pask is also a regular media performer with the ABC as a commentator during the AFL home and away season.

+Marty has built key sporting businesses and grown an impressive portfolio of athletes.
+Known for his ability to connect well with people and negotiate key commercial sponsorship contracts.

 Sports agent

-Pask is now an agent handling the careers of some bright young footballing prospects, including Michael Barlow (Fremantle), Brian Lake (Hawthorn), Nathan Vardy (West Coast), Dion Prestia (Richmond), Jason Winderlich (Essendon), Clay Smith (Western Bulldogs), Brandon Ellis (Richmond) and Dyson Heppell (Essendon).
+Pask is now an agent and handled the careers of former footballers, including Michael Barlow, Brian Lake, Nathan Vardy, Jason Winderlich and Clay Smith.
+He currently manages Dion Prestia, Brandon Ellis and Dyson Heppell.

 Other athletes include Emily Seebohm who is an Olympic World Recorder holder in the 100m backstroke.

 AFLQ career

 Pask began his career at the Western Magpies and in 2004 won the National Australia Bank AFLQ Rising Star Award as well as finishing runner-up in the Western Magpies Best and Fairest.
 Following this season Pask was selected by the Brisbane Lions in the National Draft.